Tuesday, September 10, 2024

 The history of Sydney's North Fort

-Completed in 1938, North Fort is testimony to the ingenuity of the builders and the dedication of the gunners that served at North Fort from the outbreak of World War II continuously to the early 1960’s.
+Completed in 1938, North Fort is testimony to the ingenuity of the builders and the dedication of the gunners who served at North Fort from the outbreak of World War II continuously to the early 1960’s.
 Although not firing a shot in anger during World War II, the guns were a significant deterrent to any potential attacks on Sydney Harbour by a Naval force.
 The Fort consisted of two 9.2 inch coastal guns which could rotate 360 degrees and had a range of 27km.
 The guns were supported by two search light elements and three 40mm Bofors anti-aircraft guns.

 Sunday, June 2, 2024